 Dr Donna Johnson

-Her background has predominantly been in molecular biology, using PCR-based techniques to investigate gene expression in response to dietary copper and microbial populations in anaerobic digesters.
-Her current research is focused on the involvement of epigenetic control in the development of antimicrobial resistance and antibiotic cross-resistance in clinically relevant Gram negative bacteria.
+Her background has predominantly been in molecular biology, using PCR-based techniques to investigate the role of epigenetic control in the development of antimicrobial resistance.

 Donna's current research interests are focused on the use of miRNA as biomarkers of infectious disease.

 - Level 7 Preparation for the MSc Research Project

 - Level 7 Extended Lab Week

 The effect of host miRNAs on pathogens is diverse, both promoting infection and having a protective effect, likely dependent on the specific miRNA species involved and the originating host cell type/microenvironment.
 Studies have focused on the use of plasma/serum miRNA as a diagnostic biomarker of infectious diseases, such as TB and viral hepatitis, and as a diagnostic/prognostic indicator of the consequences of infectious disease such as sepsis, indicating the potential utility of these molecules.
 However, there are few studies that have looked at PMP miRNA as biomarkers in infectious disease.